fbpx

 Meet the Arty-Folks Staff Team

-Lorella Medici, CEO&Wellbeing Mentor
+Lorella Medici, Creative Director & Wellbeing Mentor

 Liz Harvey, Art Programme